Tornado outbreak of April 20, 2004: Granville–Utica, Illinois

-The only fatal tornado of the outbreak touched down in Putnam County, Illinois, north of Florid before moving east and striking Granville.
-Witnesses reported a multiple-vortex tornado just prior to its arrival in Granville.
+The only fatal tornado of the outbreak touched down in Putnam County, Illinois, north of Florid, before moving east and striking Granville.
+Witnesses reported a multiple-vortex tornado just before it arrived in Granville.
 The town was bisected by the half-mile-wide tornado with 12 buildings destroyed, 45 with major damage, and 26 with minor damage (mainly residential).
-The Granville State National Bank lost its roof, and Hopkins Elementary School lost the roof over the old gymnasium with damage in nearly all the classrooms.
+The Granville State National Bank lost its roof, and Hopkins Elementary School lost the roof over the old gymnasium, with damage in nearly all the classrooms.
 Significant damage also occurred to Granville Drugs, the only drug store in town.
 In Granville, 5 people were injured by the tornado, including an elderly woman who suffered a heart attack during the tornado and was eventually evacuated via Life Flight to a Peoria hospital.
 Injuries were low due to the 32 minutes of lead time before the tornado struck Granville.
 Damage in Granville was estimated to be at least $8 million, with the school suffering at least $3.5 million in damage.
 Damage in town was rated high-end F2.